 Plead to or pay TVB tickets

-If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in Buffalo, Rochester or New York City, you can use the online Traffic Ticket Pleas, Hearings and Payments service to
+If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in New York City, you can

-- plead ‘Not Guilty’ to a ticket and schedule a TVB hearing in the jurisdiction where the ticket was issued 2
+- plead 'Not Guilty' and schedule a TVB hearing online, over the phone or in a TVB office 2

-- change an earlier ‘Not Guilty’ plea to a 'Guilty' for tickets that do not require your appearance 3
+- change an earlier 'Not Guilty' plea to a 'Guilty' for tickets that do not require your appearance 3

 - re-schedule a 'Not Guilty' hearing (one time) 4

-Please note that the TVB does not handle parking violations, criminal driving violations (for example, DWI) or tickets answerable in a local court.
-You can answer up to 10 TVB tickets per transaction session.
-7
+We do not handle parking violations, red light camera tickets, criminal driving violations (for example, DWI) or tickets answerable in a local court.

-- full name, date of birth, and gender (as they appear on the traffic ticket (if your license is from another state)
+- full name, date of birth, and gender as they appear on the traffic ticket (if your license is from another state)

-Yes.
 Enter your plea on the ticket and include the appropriate fee (payable to 'Commissioner of Motor Vehicles') if you are pleading guilty.
 Mail to

 Traffic Violations Plea Unit